-In 1939 when Arnold Kaehler was grinding wheat on a farm in Red Wing, Minnesota, the casing on his portable grinding mill broke.
+In 1939, while Arnold Kaehler was grinding wheat on a farm in Red Wing, Minnesota, the casing on his portable grinding mill broke.
 Some of the outer wheat layers sifted through by mistake.
-Mr. K. was curious and tasted the stray wheat.
-"A particularly fine flavor," he thought.
+Curiously tasting the stray wheat, he thought to himself, "A particularly fine flavor."

 He began experimenting with the wheat in his kitchen at home.
 Before long he had a cereal, a pancake mix and a patent on a new process for grinding and screening wheat layers.

-Mr. K. called his company Sturdiwheat.
-He prided himself on the strength-building qualities of the wheat layers and soy grits in his breakfast foods.
-Yet customers didn't seem to care!
-They bought Sturdiwheat foods because they tasted good – that fine flavor.
+Mr. Kaehler fittingly named his company Sturdiwheat.
+He prided himself on the strength-building qualities of the wheat layers and soy grits that showed up in his breakfast foods.
+And the customers didn't seem to mind!
+They bought Sturdiwheat foods because they tasted good.

-Sturdiwheat is still made in Red Wing.
-They're still using Mr. K.'s patented process, and they're still selling Sturdiwheat pancake mix and cereal because of their great taste – even though they're also good for you!
+Today, Sturdiwheat is still made in small batches Red Wing, Minnesota.
+They're still using Arnold's patented process, and they're still selling Sturdiwheat pancake mixes and cereals because of their great taste – even though they're also good for you!